webvpro/ttrpg-fyi/src/content/compendiums/CSRD/en/Foci/Is-Licensed-to-Carry.md

 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Striker-Combat
+title: Is Licensed to Carry
+collection: Foci
+kind: Focus
 ---
 ## Is Licensed to Carry
 You carry a gun and you know how to use it in a fight.